 For decades, Florida has been a no-fault auto insurance state in which medical expenses and other amounts incurred by an individual injured in a car accident are paid by the individual's own insurance company, regardless of who was at fault for the accident.
 See § 627.736, Fla.
 Stat.
 Under this system, drivers are required to maintain \$10,000 in personal injury protection ("PIP") coverage on their auto insurance policies.
 See §§ 324.011, 324.021(7), 324.022(1), Fla.
 Stat.
 In addition, the injured person's ability to sue the parties at fault for the car accident for noneconomic damages, such as pain and suffering, is curtailed unless certain thresholds are met.
 See § 627.737, Fla.
 Stat.
+Now the Legislature is considering HB 1437.
+HB 1437 creates a new attorney fee mechanism for PIP.

-Now the Legislature is considering HB 1181, which would abolish PIP and instead require certain bodily injury liability and property damage coverage.
-This is just one of the many efforts over the past few years to repeal the PIP law in favor of requiring drivers to maintain bodily injury coverage.
 In 2021, the Florida Legislature passed a bill that would have repealed PIP.
 Governor DeSantis, however, vetoed the bill, leaving the current no-fault/PIP system intact.
 In his veto letter, Governor DeSantis stated that, although the "PIP system has flaws and Florida law regarding bad faith is deficient," the legislation did "not adequately address the current issues facing Florida drivers and may have unintended consequences that would negatively impact both the market and consumers."
 Veto Ltr. for CS/CS/CS SB 54, June 29, 2021.
 While it remains that the PIP system has its flaws, repealing the PIP law should be resisted until we can analyze the results of recently adopted statutory and judicial reforms that are likely to address the problems associated with the PIP system.